 Q: What is a Squad Upgrade?

 A: A Squad Upgrade is a type of Attachment that adds or replaces a figure in a deployment group.
 Just like a Skirmish Upgrade, rules and abilities that reference Deployment cards do not affect, do not include, and cannot manipulate Squad Upgrade cards unless the rule or ability states otherwise.
-For example you cannot exhaust a Squad Upgrade as the requirement for playing “Take Initiative”, and cannot attach another Attachment card to a Squad Upgrade.
+For example you cannot exhaust a Squad Upgrade when playing “Take Initiative”, and cannot attach another Attachment card to a Squad Upgrade, including other Squad Upgrades.

 Q: How does a Squad Upgrade work?